Jackson Rhoads: The second Rhoads prototype

-Randy re-designed the next prototype because he felt the shape of the 'Concorde' was not distinctive enough from the traditional Flying V. His solution was to elongate the top 'horn' of the instrument such that the body bore more resemblance to a shark's fin.
+Randy re-designed the next prototype because he felt the shape of the Concorde was not distinctive enough from the traditional Flying V. His solution was to elongate the top "horn" of the instrument such that the body bore more resemblance to a shark's fin.

 The second prototype featured the revised body shape, was black with a gold pickguard, and fixed tailpiece with strings anchored in the body.
 This guitar featured Grover locking tuners and Seymour Duncan humbucking pickups (TB-4 bridge and a SH-2 neck).

 Further prototypes

-Two more prototypes were commissioned (which makes them four in total), another string through body example (later accidentally sold at NAMM).
-This one was white with gold hardware and reversed shark fin inlays.
-And, another black and brass tremolo model with reversed shark fin inlays.
-This fourth prototype is what is displayed in the photo.
-Rhoads died in a plane crash in March 1982, before these two guitars were completed, and before he could give Grover any feedback.
+Two more string through body prototypes were commissioned (making four in total).
+One (later accidentally sold at the NAMM Show) was white with gold hardware and reversed shark fin inlays, and the other was black with brass hardware and reversed shark fin inlays.
+This fourth prototype is pictured in the photo.
+Rhoads died in a plane crash in March 1982, before these two guitars were completed and before he could give Grover any feedback.
 These revised prototypes would become the first guitars sold to the public under the Jackson Guitars brand name.

-The ensuing popularity of Randy Rhoads and the Rhoads model helped put Jackson's name on the map.

 Notable users

 Vinnie Vincent, formerly of Kiss, was the first professional guitarist to be offered an early Rhoads guitar by Jackson after Rhoads' death, which Vincent used on the Kiss Creatures of the Night and Lick It Up tours from 1982 until 1984.
 Following Vincent's departure from Kiss, he modified the Rhoads V design by adding a second V at a slight rotation to the first such that it mimics a shadow.
 Jackson made at least 3 of these Vincent modified Rhoads Vs from 1985 to 1988 for Vincent, and about 25 others were custom ordered and sold.
 The design would later be copied by Carvin, Ibanez, Washburn Guitars, as well as to numerous boutique brands, all with Vinnie Vincent's cooperation.

-In 2001, guitarists Alexi Laiho and Roope Latvala (of Children of Bodom and Sinergy) had their own custom Rhoads, which featured alder bodies, neck-thru construction, 24 frets, ebony fretboard, white binding, and gold hardware including an original Floyd Rose tremolo bridge.
+In 2001, guitarists Alexi Laiho and Roope Latvala (of Children of Bodom and Sinergy) had their own custom Rhoads, which featured alder bodies, neck-through construction, 24 frets, ebony fretboard, white binding, and gold hardware including an original Floyd Rose tremolo bridge.
 The electronics were the Jackson J-50BC pickup with JE-1000 preamp.
-The model was called the Jackson Rhoads L/L (L/L for Latvala/Laiho).
-There were several different finishes, notably Laiho's which was black w/yellow bevels and gold hardware, and Latvala's main Rhoads was black with inverted cross inlays.
+The model was called the Jackson Rhoads L/L (for Latvala/Laiho).
+There were several different finishes, notably Laiho's which was black with yellow bevels and gold hardware, and Latvala's main Rhoads was black with inverted cross inlays.
 Jackson released a limited number of the RR24 in the popular black finish with yellow highlights.